ZeinosNSB/ZeinosNSB/README.md

   <h2>👨‍💻 About Me 👨‍💻</h2>
   <br>
   <p>
     I'm a software developer studying Software Engineer at HUST.
-Some technologies I enjoy working with include ReactJS, Swift, ...
+Some technologies I enjoy working with include ReactJS, ExpressJS, ...
 I am currently working on projects that help me grow as a developer and contribute to the community.
   </p>

 🌱 I’m currently learning **NextJS and NestJS**